Saturday 19 October 1940

 British coaster Aridity hits a mine and sinks in the Thames Estuary.

 There is a violent storm in eastern Canada.
-Canadian 221 ton auxiliary minesweeper Bras D'Or sinks in the Gulf of St. Lawrence as a result while engaged in travelling with Romanian freighter (Ingner N. Vlasspol) from Quebec to Sydney, Nova Scotia.
+Canadian 221 ton auxiliary minesweeper Bras D'Or sinks in the Gulf of St. Lawrence as a result while engaged in traveling with Romanian freighter (Ingner N. Vlasspol) from Quebec to Sydney, Nova Scotia.
 There are no survivors among the 29 crew.

 Polish submarine Wilk attacks Danish freighter Norge in Lister Fjord but misses.